NehGuk/css-frameworks-ca-hk/readme.md

 ## Instructions

-To use the project run these command first:
+To use the project run these commands first:

 `npm install`
 `npm run build`